A common question this one, and I was here 2 years ago myself. Thought i'd share my experiences.

 Higher still and it's a case if 'where do you stop'.
 You are looking at upgraded versions of the above in fancy woods, or with pickups fitted, or into beautiful hand made Hawaiian instruments!

-So, what did I do?
+So, what did I do in the early days?
 Simple!

 Mahalo - horrible horrible, sub 20- junk waste of money